ska-sa/katgpucbf/misc/xbgpu/README.md

 [document](https://docs.google.com/document/d/1iiZk7aEjsAcewM-wDX3Iz9osiTiyOhr3sYYzcmsv4mM/edit?usp=sharing) describes
 in more detail how Jenkins is configured on SARAO's servers.
 This document is a work in progress.

+## Running within a Docker container

+TODO: Fill this in

 ## SPEAD2 Network Side Software

 This software uses the high performance SPEAD2 networking library for all high speed data transmission and reception.